Topic: A Timeline of 1-Bit Music (1949-1979)

 An unknow programmer at UNIVAC's headquarters in Philadelphia, PA, programs 'Melody Maker' for the UNIVAC 1103.
 The exact date remains unknown, but according to source it was prior to John Kamena's work in 1958. source

 The IBM AN/FSQ-7 is introduced in 1958.
-According to Doug Elliott, it was also used to play Christmas music, though the exact year remains unknown. source
+According to Doug Elliott, it was also used to play Christmas music, though the exact year remains unknown.
+Note that the IBM AN/FSQ-7 (aka Whirlwind II) is a direct descendant of the Whirlwind I, which already played music in 1951. source

 The English Electric DEUCE (commercial version of the Pilot Model ACE, delivered in 1955) programming manual list a command for sounding the computer's buzzer.
 Needless to say, the usual course of events ensued.
 Several people wrote music routines for the machine, among them Denis Brockington, John "Speedy" Denison, Harold Fineberg (who made a piano program which was controlled by console switches), and Richard Young (who even accompanied the machine on his trombone). source

 A music program existed on the Ferranti Pegasus, author unknown.
-The exact year is unknown, probably 1958 or 1959. binary+emu
+The exact year is unknown, probably 1958 or 1959. binary+emu, demonstration of (possibly unrelated) Pegasus music

 The IBM NORC military computer plays music during the yearly "open day" of the lab at Dahlgren, VA.
 (This puts the first possible date at 1955). source